chilcano/mtls-apps-examples/3-caddy-sidecar/README.md

 #### 7. Call Kuard through Proxy from a browser.

-You will see the same error message you got when both containers are not part of the same Docker network.
+You will see the same error message you got when both containers are not part of the same Docker network, but the source of error is other.

 ![](../img/mtls-3-caddy-4-kuard-caddy-err-ssl-protocol-error.png)

 And if you check the `caddy3` docker logs, you will see the error: